 Arizona & California

 Brandon Stewart and his wife, Heather, are the parents of three children.
-A graduate of The Juilliard School, Stewart is a conductor, pianist, vocalist, and composer.
-He has served as a Dean & Founding Musical Director of Millennial™ Choirs & Orchestras since its inception in 2007.
-For the past decade he has educated and trained thousands of youth and adults across the western U.S. and has conducted over 100 choral/orchestral performances in concert halls nationwide.
-Stewart specializes in the proper vocal development of singers of all ages, and he is known for his passion for teaching and his tenaciously energetic approach to rehearsing and conducting.
+A graduate of The Juilliard School, Brandon is a conductor, pianist, vocalist, and composer.
+Together with his brother, he founded Millennial™ Choirs & Orchestras in 2007.
+In addition to his post as MCO Dean & Founding Musical Director, he is also a composer-in-residence for MCO, along with his brother.
+For the past decade, Brandon has devoted his life to educating and training thousands of youth and adults across the western U.S. and has conducted over 100 choral/orchestral performances in concert halls nationwide.
+He specializes in the proper vocal development of singers of all ages, and he is known for his tenacious, energetic approach to rehearsing and conducting.

-Stewart enjoyed extensive studies in piano, voice, chamber music, and choral music throughout his schooling.
-He received a master’s degree in piano performance, with cognate studies in choral conducting, from The Juilliard School and a bachelor’s degree in piano performance from Brigham Young University.
-His esteemed mentors include Jerome Lowenthal, Stephen Clapp, Judith Clurman, Irene Peery-Fox, Clayne Robison, Rosalind Hall, Ronald Staheli, Ted Reid, and Susan Bana.
+Brandon enjoyed extensive studies in piano, voice, chamber music, and choral music throughout his schooling.
+He received a master’s degree in piano performance from The Juilliard School and a bachelor’s degree in piano performance from Brigham Young University.
+His esteemed mentors include Jerome Lowenthal, Stephen Clapp, Irene Peery-Fox, Clayne Robison, Rosalind Hall, Ronald Staheli, Ted Reid, and Susan Bana.